 Aaron believes that, when provided a supportive platform, young people have the power to lead their communities in building cultures of safety and liberation.

-Before joining Day One, Aaron worked on the Safe Horizon hotlines for domestic violence, sexual assault, and crime.
-He has also provided case management and counselling for survivors of domestic violence and sexual assault in Saratoga Springs, NY, where he achieved a bachelor's degree in Social Work from Skidmore College.
-On his college campus, Aaron facilitated workshops about gender identity with the Skidmore Feminist Action Network, and ran a discussion series about identity and community through Skidmore Hillel.
+Before joining Day One, Aaron worked on the Safe Horizon hotline for domestic violence and sexual assault.
+He has also provided case management and counseling for survivors of intimate partner violence in Saratoga Springs, NY, where he achieved a bachelor's degree in Social Work from Skidmore College.
+In 2018, Aaron co-authored the Curriculum for Fostering Healthier Masculinities, a resource for camping communities about gender identity and emotional intelligence.

 Outside of his work at Day One, Aaron spends most of his time greeting dogs on the street.